vikram-seagate/Lyve-Cloud-Solutions-Samples/data-migration-to-s3/README.md

 |-README.md
 |-engine.py
 |-requirements.txt
+|-engine.exe
 ```

 The main logic is present in the `engine.py` file.
-In the future, the functions will be decoupled for easier readability and extensibility.
+In the future, the functions will be decoupled for easier readability and extensibility. `engine.exe` is an executable created based on `engine.py` using `pyinstaller`.

 ### `/images`